metacpan/metacpan-cpan-extracted/distros/B/Backblaze-B2V2Client/README.md

 Please store the Application Key pair in a secure way, preferably encrypted when not in use by your software.

+## New: b2\_client Command Line Utility

+Backblaze::B2V2Client now includes the 'b2\_client' command line utility to easily download or upload files from B2.
+Please execute 'b2\_client help' for more details, and here are a few examples:

+        # download a file to current directory
+        b2_client get MyPictures FamilyPhoto.jpg

+        # download a file to a target directory
+        b2_client get MyPictures FamilyPhoto.jpg /home/ginger/photos

+        # upload a file to B2
+        b2_client put MyPictures /home/ginger/photos/AnotherFamilyPhoto.jpg

 ## BackBlaze B2 also has a S3-compatible API